 Cavitation is a process that involves the formation, growth and collapse of vapor- or gas-filled cavities in a liquid.
 Cavitation constitutes an energy sink and may result in structural damage, fluid contamination and blockages.
 For this reason, designers typically try to avoid the occurrence of cavitation.
 However, controlled cavitation may be useful in some instances (e.g., in reducing skin friction drag on high speed torpedos or for inducing locally high pressures and temperatures for certain chemical reaction in liquid mixtures).

-In the comparison shown below, a simulation with FLOW-3D was run to match experimental results for water flow through a planar-Laval nozzle.* In this example of 2D convergent-divergent flow, the water experiences a decrease in pressure in the nozzle that is below the vapor pressure of the water.
+In the comparison shown on the left, a simulation with FLOW-3D was run to match experimental results for water flow through a planar-Laval nozzle.* In this example of 2D convergent-divergent flow, the water experiences a decrease in pressure in the nozzle that is below the vapor pressure of the water.
 Vapor cavities are seen to grow downstream of the nozzle, but then collapse once the exit pressure has had enough time to reverse the flow back toward the low-pressure, cavitating region.
 In the simulation, the cavitation pressure was set at 20 dynes/cm2 and the characteristic time to form cavitation bubbles was set at 0.001 seconds.
 The driving force for the fluid was obtained with a pressure boundary at the inlet and outlet of the nozzle corresponding to 150 and 50 dynes/cm2 respectively.

 Helium flow through a rectangular convergent-divergent laval nozzle is simulated using FLOW-3D.
 Helium at room temperature is forced through the convergent section of the nozzle using an inlet pressure of 6.9E5 N/m2 while maintaining a low outlet pressure of 0.1N/m2.